carneliansearch/carneliansearch.com/src/homepage/insights.md

 title: Insights
 sort: 3
 ---

-We are proud of our track record in finding outstanding directors and senior staff for dozens of charities and social enterprises since we were founded.
+We have had the privilege of finding outstanding senior leaders for dozens of organisations with a social or charitable cause.

 Here are some stories of successful searches from the last 12 months: